JabRef/JabRef-Word-Addin/README.md

     `
 - In the command line starting at the root directory, run `yarn start:web`.
 - You will see a second dialog box, asking if you wish to register an Office Add-in manifest from your computer.
 You should select Yes.
-- Choose the Reference tab, and click on the JabRef icon.
+- Choose the Reference tab, and then click on the JabRef icon to open the add-in task pane.
 <img width="1332" alt="Screenshot 2021-06-19 at 4 08 31 PM" src="https://user-images.githubusercontent.com/62339705/122639736-334cf080-d119-11eb-9232-4b6e61d0147a.png">